 Housing guide & links

-To those who are looking for housing in Växjö in connection with their studies, we have put together a guide on how to find housing, what rules apply, and what is worth considering.
-Below, you can read more about how Boplats Växjö works and information about other housing companies and landlords.
+For those of you looking for housing in Kalmar during your studies, we have put together a guide on how to find accommodation, what rules apply, and what is worth thinking of.
+Below, you can read more about Kalmarhem's housing guarantee, as well as information about other housing companies and landlords.

 As a student at Linnaeus University you have access to our very own housing portal where private landlords rent out rooms, apartments or even houses.

 If you can't find anything through the housing portal you may have a look at our housing guides below.
 There you can find information about queueing systems, registration etc. Contact each landlord for more information.